 LEARN WORD NO. 67: ARASSEO IN HANGUL: 알았어 What is the meaning of the korean word "arasseo"?
 The korean word " arasseo " which is written in hangul as " 알았어 " is used to say "understood" or "got it".
 To assist you on retaining the meaning of the korean word " arasseo " you may check this video lecture.
 A remake for this video is also available, you may check on this one too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog. --------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! ---------------------------------------------------------

-LEARN WORD NO. 21: GAMSAHAEYO IN HANGUL: 감사해요 What is the meaning of the korean word "gamsahaeyo"?
-The korean word "gamsahaeyo" which is written in hangul as "감사해요" is simply a way of saying "thank you" in a polite manner.
-It is considered less formal as compared to "gamsahamnida" and "gomapseumnida".
-At the same time, it is considered more polite as compared to "gomawo".
-To assist you on retaining the meaning of the korean word "gamsahaeyo" you may check this video lecture.
-A remake for this video is also available, you may check on this one too.
+LEARN WORD NO. 140: MAKNAE IN HANGUL: 막내 What is the meaning of the korean word "maknae"?
+The korean word "maknae" which is written in hangul as "막내" is a korean term for "youngest" in a group.
+If you are familiar with korean pop groups, they would always call their youngest member as "maknae", so that's one possible way to use "maknae" in korean.
+To assist you on retaining the meaning of the korean word "maknae" you may check this video lecture.
+Here are some of Dae-Hangul's latest content, you may check on these too.
 With these, I hope one new word has entered your vocabulary list.
-Again, I'm Dae-Hangul and let's meet again on the next blog.
+Again, I'm Dae-Hangul and let's meet again on the next blog. ----------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! ------------------------------------------------------...

 LEARN WORD NO. 138: YEPPEUDA IN HANGUL: 여쁘다 What is the meaning of the korean word "yeppeuda"?
 The korean word "yeppeuda" which is written in hangul as "여쁘다" is used to say "it's pretty" in korean.
 To assist you on retaining the meaning of the korean word "yeppeuda" you may check this video lecture.
 Here are some of Dae-Hangul's latest content, you may check on these too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog. ----------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! -----------------------------------------------------------